arielgee/Sage-Like/.misc/tasks.md

 * when selecting a feed with the right mouse key and then a folder (also with right mouse key) the prev selection is not cleared
     => wronglly used rssListView.setFeedItemSelectionState() insted of rssTreeView.setFeedSelectionState() in onContextMenu()
 * open properties for folder
+* create new feed inside folder when folder is selected
+  * THE-FIX: in the private case where a folder is selected, the 'New Feed/Folder' actions (context menu) will create the new Feed/Folder INSIDE the folder as the first item and not above it like in the case where a feed is selected.
+  * For now there is no simple way to create a new feed/folder above a selected folder.
+It will be created as the first item in the selected folder and the user can always moved it (via drag&drop).

 ---